 For many, the idea of winning the lottery is a dream come true and that money will solve all of their problems.
 However, this is not the case for these unlucky winners, who’s problems got worse when they won the jackpot as a result of poor money management.
+Read below for more or check out our free spins games today.

 After winning the Massachusetts lottery in 2004, single mother Lisa Arcand spent her $1 million winnings on a house and many vacations.
 Pretty standard for a lottery winner.
 However, a million dollars isn’t the biggest jackpot ever after taxes have been taken away.
 Therefore, Arcand decided to open a restaurant with her winnings in an attempt to make some more money and set up a steady stream of income so that she could remain stable once her winnings ran out.
 However, Lisa Arcand admitted that winning the lottery was not all it’s cracked up to be.
 In less than four years, all of her savings were gone, she had to close her restaurant and she was behind on her bills.